-We may have more than our fair share of multi-million-dollar homes and some of the city’s most beautiful beaches, but my community is also home to silly barking sea lions and the most popular La Jolla attractions are all-natural.
+We may have more than our fair share of multi-million-dollar homes and some of the city’s most beautiful beaches, but my community is also home to silly barking sea lions, the best restaurants in the county, and a spectacular underwater ecological reserve.

 La Jolla Travel Tips